hash function selection for cybergraph particles

 4. Months 1–6: Complete migration.
 Old CIDs archived as historical references.

-If storage proofs are not operational when this happens, CORE cannot migrate.
+If storage proofs are not operational when this happens, nox cannot migrate.
 This is the single most important reason to prioritize storage proof implementation.

 10. Open Questions